p1gm1/p1gm1/README.md

 #### 🔭 I’m currently working on

-Currently working with DroneSky as an Machine Learning engineer setting several app's of computer vision to assist in presicion agriculture of coffee crops in Colombia.
+Currently working with DroneSky as a Machine Learning engineer setting several app's of computer vision to assist in presicion agriculture of coffee crops in Colombia.
 Also working on the following open source projects: